Maldicore/PHP-Statamic-CodeSpaces-DevContainer/README.md

 1. Push to repo
 1. Access repo GitHub page, open in CodeSpaces
 1. Container should build and IDE should open ready for use
-1. (Optional) Run init_codespace.sh to create .env and run DB migrations/seeds
+1. (Optional) Run start.sh to create .env, admin user, clear caching, update search and generate assets
     ```bash
     . ./start.sh
     ```